Pylons/waitress/docs/socket-activation.rst

 from init systems, process and socket managers, or other launchers that can provide pre-bound sockets.

-The following shows a code example starting waitress with two Internet sockets pre-bound sockets.
+The following shows a code example starting waitress with two pre-bound Internet sockets.

 .. code-block:: python